OpenAstronomy/GSoC/application_students.md

 ### Personal Information
 * **Time-zone:**
 * **Realtime chat handle@protocol:**
-* **Github/BitBucket id:**
+* **github id:**
 * **Blog:**
 * **RSS feed:**
 * **Link(s) to sample code as pull requests:**

 ### Education
-Tell us about your background
+*Tell us about your background*

 ### Interest in Open Astronomy
-Why do you want to work with us?
+*Why do you want to work with us?*

 ## Application

 ### Title

 ### Summary
-Explain why this project is attractive to you and why you think you can do it.
+*Explain why this project is attractive to you and why you think you can do it.*

 ### Description/timeline
-Break your project in blocks, what do you expect you will do each week?
+*Break your project in blocks, what do you expect you will do each week?*

 ### Schedule availability
-Tell us about your plans for holidays during the time of the programme.
+*Tell us about your plans for holidays during the time of the programme.*